yasserdhia/Lab-Security/README.md

 # SQL Injection Lab - Cybersecurity Training Platform

-A comprehensive, educational SQL injection testing laboratory built with Next.js 14, PostgreSQL, and Docker.
+A comprehensive, educational SQL injection testing laboratory built with Next.j🌐 Frontend: http://localhost:3000 🗄️ pgAdmin GUI: http://localhost:888814, PostgreSQL, and Docker.
 This platform provides hands-on experience with various SQL injection techniques in a controlled, ethical environment.

 ## 🎯 Project Overview

-This lab contains **8 progressive levels** of SQL injection vulnerabilities, each designed to teach different attack techniques and defense strategies.
-From basic string injection to advanced filter evasion, students will master the full spectrum of SQL injection exploitation.
+This lab contains **8 progressive levels** of SQL injection vulnerabilities, plus a **special "Impossible Level"** that demonstrates maximum security implementation.
+From basic string injection to advanced filter evasion, students will master the full spectrum of SQL injection exploitation and learn how to defend against these attacks.

 ## 🛡️ Educational Purpose